-- (b) With the rope lying in the bottom of the drum groove, begin by tightening the rope clamp at the tail end of the rope.
-Torque the "B" and "C" Frame clamp to 25-30 ft-lbs.
-(34-40 N-m).
-Torque the "D" Frame clamp to 65-70 ft-lbs.
-(88-95 N-m). - (c) Applying tension to the rope and keeping it properly seated in the drum groove, install the remaining two clamps to the specified torque above. - (2) With all personnel clear of hoist TURN ON POWER. - (3) Operate hoist "UP" guiding six (6) wraps of new rope into drum grooves with gloved hand. - (4) Reinstall rope guide over rope in rope drum grooves as shown in Figure 5-3a. & 5-3b. and outlined in Section V, Paragraph 5-5.
-Continue lubricating as rope is spooled onto the drum until about 28'-0" remain unwound. - (5) With outer lower block covers removed, thread the wire rope through the sheaves of the upper and lower block as shown in Figure 5-5. - (6) Attach swaged rope end to the dead end anchor pin and fasten with either the new cotter pin provided with the rope ("B" & "C" Frame) or the retaining rings provided with the hoist ("D" Frame). - (7) Replace the lower block sheave covers. - (8) Lubricate cable per Paragraph 4-3.
+- d) Installing new rope. - (1) Thread rope to drum from trolley frame side then secure with rope clamps as follows: - (a) Make sure that the rope clamp is orientated such that the clamp grooves capture and fully seat the rope in the drum grooves.
+The clamps are designed for use specifically with the 6.4mm wire rope that was supplied with your "A" Frame hoist. - (b) With the rope lying in the bottom of the drum groove, begin by tightening the rope clamp at the tail end of the rope.
+Torque the "A" Frame clamps to 12-15 ft.-lbs.
+(16-20 N-m). - (c) Applying tension to the rope and keeping it properly seated in the drum groove, install the remaining two clamps to the specified torque above. - (2) With all personnel clear of hoist TURN ON POWER. - (3) Operate hoist "UP" guiding six (6) wraps of new rope into drum grooves with gloved hand. - (4) Reinstall rope guide over rope in rope drum grooves as shown in Figure 5-3a. & 5-3b. and outlined in Section V, Paragraph 5-5.
+Continue lubricating as rope is spooled onto the drum until about 24'-0" remain unwound. - (5) With outer lower block covers removed, thread the wire rope through the sheaves of the upper and lower block as shown in Figures 5-5a and 5-5b. - (6) Attach swaged rope end to the dead end anchor pin and fasten with the retainer rings provided with the hoist. - (7) Replace the lower block sheave covers. - (8) Lubricate cable per Paragraph 4-3.